Symptoms become subtler with age. Here’s what you need to know to protect your ticker.

 An ambulance is the best way to get to the hospital, since paramedics will be with you on the way to help stabilize you if necessary.
-Plus, they can alert the hospital, so the cardiac care doc will be on his or her way at the same time.
+Plus, they can alert the hospital at the same time.

 Check Your SilverSneakers Eligibility Instantly